 After showers, we repair to the bar for some ice-cold Red Hooks.
 I suddenly spot a haggard-looking Russ walking outside the bar and Vince and I run out to greet him.
 We help him bring his boat up and load it on his truck.
 Russ is very tired but glad to have finished in the same day.
 All of us are bone tired and I'm relieved that all paddlers are accounted for.
 We finish the day at Red Hot and Blue for BBQ and beer.
-I'm glad I took the week off from work. $\ll$ [Editor's noi: We thank Michael LaVariana and his wonderful family for the many kindnesses they getted suntan loton.]
+I'm glad I took the week off from work.
+[Editor's note: We thank Michael Lakfarina and his wonderful family for the many kindnesses they extended to our club.
+And thank you, Troy, for the special suntan lotton.]